-- Evidences that opportunities to reduce emissions have been reviewed and discussed by senior management on a regular basis (at least annually) - Describes barriers to the implementation of air emissions reduction opportunities - Includes a report to the Trust on particulates (PM10) and VOCs in the context of total m of product painted / coated.
+• Includes a report to the Trust on particulates (PM10) and VOCs in the context of total m2 of product painted / coated.

-5.7.4 Effluent management and water use
+5.8.4 Effluent management and water use

 The paintline or coatingline operator must have systems and processes in place to monitor the quality of discharges of effluent and manage sludge and slushing oil, and to evaluate opportunities to improve effluent quality, reuse sludge and reduce potable water use.